 - Premium price tag

-Dunlop Sports manufacture the XXIO X driver and it is packed with performance for skilled players seeking lightweight performance and easy speed.
+Dunlop Sports manufacture the XXIO X driver, and it is packed with performance for skilled players seeking lightweight performance and effortless speed.
 Built for the low to mid-handicap player, the carbon fiber sole and powerful deep straight cup face deliver improved speed forgiveness and launch.
-The cup face design compensates for mis-hits across the face and limits distance loss.
+The cup face design compensates for mis-hits across the front and limits distance loss.

 The high-impact energy head features Dunlops Flying Technology improving the resilience performance.
-Low swing MOI increases clubhead speed, and the lighter components and higher balance point add to this characteristic.
-The smart impact shaft has a unique flex profile, that assists players hold their balance through the swing.
+Low swing MOI increases clubhead speed, and the lighter components and higher balance points add to this characteristic.
+The smart impact shaft has a unique flex profile that assists players in holding their balance through the swing.

 - High spin and launch off the tee